-The “early” FAFSA is online beginning October 1, 2016 for the 2017-18 academic year.
-While some colleges are moving up their financial aid application deadlines, others are taking a wait-and-see attitude.
-Although the October 1 availability date and the prior-prior-year concept are two changes, there is still a lot about the process itself that is quite similar to previous years.
+The “early” FAFSA was online beginning October 1, 2020, for the 2021-22 academic year.
+When the October availability date was first introduced starting with the 2017-18 academic year, some colleges had considered moving up their financial aid application deadlines, which prompted the Department of Education to request such a move not be undertaken.
+Another change that was introduced was the prior-prior-year concept: using the tax return from an earlier year when filing the FAFSA.
 Whether this is your first or last time completing the FAFSA, here are the basic steps you will need to take.

 1. Check Your Deadlines

 Look at the individual website for each college you are applying to and make sure that you know their exact financial aid application deadline.
-Some have moved them up to as early as the end of the year.
-Allow yourself about a week to ten days before that date, and set your personal FAFSA deadlines.
+Allow yourself about a week to 10 days before that date and set your personal FAFSA deadlines.

 2. Determine Whether You Are a Dependent Student

-FSA has guidelines which help you determine whether you are a dependent or independent student.
-An independent student provides only his or her own financial information, while a dependent student provides the parents’ information as well.
+The Office of U.S. Department of Education website, Federal Student Aid, has guidelines which help you determine whether you are a dependent or independent student.
+An independent student provides only their own financial information, while a dependent student provides the parents’ information as well.

 3. Get a FSA ID